 - 1 cup chilled buttermilk

 - For the Gravy: Heat a large skillet over medium-high heat.
 Break off/crumble the sausage into little pieces with your fingers and add them to the pan.
 Cook until no longer pink.
-Add the onions and cook until translucent, about 3-4 minutes.
-Add the bacon grease and flour, stirring to combine, and let simmer, stirring occasionally, until the mixture is a light golden brown, about 5 minutes.
+Add the onions and cook until translucent, 5-7 minutes.
+Add the bacon grease and flour, stirring to combine and cook until the mixture is golden brown, 5-7 minutes.

-- Add the milk gradually, stirring constantly to prevent lumping, along with the seasonings.
-Simmer uncovered for 10 minutes or until the sauce is thickened.
-Add salt, pepper and hot sauce or cayenne pepper to taste.
+- Add the milk gradually along with the seasonings, stirring constantly to prevent lumps.
+Simmer uncovered for 10 minutes or until the sauce is thickened, stirring occasionally.
+Add salt and pepper taste.

 - Combine the flours, baking powder, baking soda, sugar, and salt in a food processor and process briefly to mix.
 Add the butter and pulse until the mixture resembles coarse crumbs.
 Add the buttermilk all at once and pulse just until the ingredients are moistened.
 Don't over-pulse.